Dance Dance Dance (novel): Plot summary

 The narrator is able to get in touch with Gotanda and the two have dinner.
 Gotanda tells him that Kiki suddenly disappeared not long ago.
 Back at Gotanda’s, they order prostitutes on Gotanda’s company expense account.
 The narrator asks one of the women about Kiki, who confirms that she simply disappeared.

-The next day, the narrator is arrested in connection with the murder of the prostitute he slept with at Gotanda’s house.
+A few days later, the narrator is arrested in connection with the murder of the prostitute he slept with at Gotanda’s house.
 He is rigorously interrogated by police officers that he calls Fisherman and Bookish due to their appearances.
 The officers know he did not kill her but keep playing mind games with him for three days, certain that he is hiding something.

 When he is released with the help of Yuki, who has called her father for legal assistance, the narrator goes to meet the girl and she tells him that she has psychic powers, which is how she knew of the Sheep Man.
 Her father offers him a job looking after Yuki, but he refuses, saying that he doesn’t want money and will only see the girl when he chooses.

 The narrator agrees to escort Yuki to Hawaii to visit her mother.
 They stay for two weeks and at the end the narrator thinks he sees Kiki.
 He stops their rental car, gets out, and chases her.
 She leads him to the eighth floor of a building and disappears.
 In the room are six skeletons.

 Back in Tokyo, the narrator continues his relationship with Gotanda and tries to reconnect with Yumiyoshi by phone.
 He borrows Gotanda’s Maserati and takes Yuki for a ride, but she starts to feel sick.
 Her psychic powers tell her that Gotanda was the one who killed Kiki.

 When the narrator confronts Gotanda, the actor says it is probably true that he killed Kiki but he cannot remember.
 He says that all his life he has been compelled to do terrible things like hurting people and killing animals.
 He doesn’t know if he killed Kiki, but suggests he probably did.
 The narrator seems less convinced, but when he goes to get them both a beer, Gotanda drives off and kills himself by crashing the car into Tokyo Bay.

 The narrator goes back to Sapporo and checks into the Dolphin.
 Yumiyoshi visits him at three in the morning and they have sex.
 The narrator says he will move to Sapporo to allow them to pursue their relationship together.
 Later, he is woken in the night by Yumiyoshi, who has discovered their whole room is now in the other realm.
 They search for the Sheep Man but cannot find him.
 Yumiyoshi passes through a wall and the narrator follows her, panicked that he will lose her.
 He then wakes in his hotel room beside her and cries.
 “I cried,” he says, “for all that I’d lost and all that I’d lose.”